Hot tub plans – avoid the add-on look.

 Will you need extra grading or drains to ensure water doesn't settle where your spa is going to be installed?

 Hot tub electrical installation

 Electrical power from the main panel of your house may also provide for your irrigation controller and other electrical needs, such as lighting.
-An electrician can install an extra outlet or hard-wire additional controllers.
-Be sure your electrician consults the Sundance Spas Owner's Manual for your particular model before doing electrical work.
+An electrician can install an extra outlet or hardwire additional controllers.
+Be sure your electrician consults the Pre-delivery Guide for your model before doing electrical work.